letv1nnn/DevOps-Agent/README.md

 if I executes something twice, it appends logs from the execution to the old logs.

+create a user interface with Tauri and TypeScript for the agent, CLI/UI based.

 ## Essential Information
 Take these into account: